Summary: A Treatise of Human Nature (page 4)

 b) Derive indirectly from it, and are therefore derived, secondary.
 What experience reveals to us is merely a succession of coloured points or the succession of our impressions—an observation that radically calls their status and legitimacy into question.

-Here is an idea that will leave its mark on Kant, and against which he will protest from the very beginning of the Critique of Pure Reason, arguing the opposite: space and time are not empirical concepts provided by experience, but the forms of sensibility—the conditions of possibility of experience itself—and thus recover their primary and original status.
+This is an idea that would leave its mark on Kant, and against which he protests from the very opening of the Critique of Pure Reason, arguing the opposite: space and time are not empirical concepts drawn from experience, but the forms of sensibility—the conditions of possibility of experience itself—and thus recover their primary and original status.

-Hume devotes lengthy developments to examining and refuting possible objections, which leads him once again to consider the doctrine of infinite divisibility.
-We will not examine these in detail but go straight to Part Three.
+Hume devotes lengthy passages to examining and refuting possible objections, returning once again to the doctrine of infinite divisibility.
+We will not go into these in detail, but move straight on to Part Three.

 1 1.2.1, p.23